skyflaren/lol-meta-health/README.md

 | ESPORTSTMNT06_2753012 |   13.01 | Yuumi      | Galio  | Lucian  | Fiora  | Viktor | Azir   |
 | ESPORTSTMNT06_2753012 |   13.01 | nan        | Sylas  | Caitlyn | Wukong | Akali  | Yone   |
 | ESPORTSTMNT06_2753012 |   13.01 | nan        | Galio  | Lucian  | Fiora  | Viktor | Azir   |

+In computing our test statistic later we will count the champions in rows 1-10, then all the bans from rows 11 and 12.

+<iframe src="assets/univariate.html" width=800 height=600 frameBorder=0></iframe>

 ---